Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/multi_importer_installation.md

 # IMI Ingest: Setup and Use with ISLE

-These instruction will walk users through the installation of the Islandora Multi-Importer (IMI) Module and a test batch ingest of sample items.
+These instructions will walk users through the installation of the Islandora Multi-Importer (IMI) Module and a test batch ingest of sample items.
 They assume you have followed the instructions for [Local ISLE Installation: New Site](/install/install-local-new/).
 Staging and Production servers may require a different entry in the docker-compose.yml volume section.

-## Docker down, Add new volume in the Apache section for staging server side ingest, Docker up
+## Docker Down, Add New Volume in the Apache Section for Staging Server Side Ingest, Docker Up

 In a terminal, cd to directory containing your local ISLE repository.
 If you have just completed installing the local ISLE site, your are likely already in that directory.
 Otherwise: